phac-nml/mikrokondo/docs/troubleshooting/FAQ.md

 Sometimes the resume features of Nextflow don't always work completely.
 The above error string typically implies that some output could not be gathered from a process and on subsequent resumes you will get an error.
 You can find out what process (and its work directory location) caused the error in the `nextflow.log` (normally it will be at the top of some long traceback in the log), and a work directory will be specified listing the directory causing the error.
 Delete this directory and resume the pipeline. **If you hate logs and you don't care about resuming** other processes you can simply delete the work directory entirely.

+### StarAMR

+- Exit code 1, and an error involving ` stderr=FASTA-Reader: Ignoring invalid residues at position(s):`
+  - This is likely not a problem with your data but with your databases, following the instructions listed here: https://github.com/phac-nml/staramr/issues/200#issuecomment-1741082733 seems to have fixed the issue.
+  - The command to download the proper databases mentioned in the issue is listed here: `staramr db build --dir staramr_databases --resfinder-commit fa32d9a3cf0c12ec70ca4e90c45c0d590ee810bd --pointfinder-commit 8c694b9f336153e6d618b897b3b4930961521eb8 --plasmidfinder-commit c18e08c17a5988d4f075fc1171636e47546a323d`

 ### Common mash estimates

 - Mash exit code 139 or 255, you may see `org.iq80.leveldb.impl.Version.retain()` appearing on screen as well.